alsmith151/SeqNado/docs/pipeline.md

 ```

-You should get somthing like this:
+You should get something like this:

 ```bash
 $ seqnado-config chip